keith-dev/openbsd/src/distrib/i386/floppies/ramdisk/install.md

 	cat << \__md_prep_disklabel_1
 If this disk is shared with other operating systems, those operating systems should have a BIOS partition entry that spans the space they occupy completely.
-For safety, also make sure all OpenBSD file systems within the offset and size specified in the 'A6' BIOS partition table.
+For safety, also make sure all OpenBSD file systems are within the offset and size specified in the 'A6' BIOS partition table.
 (By default, the disklabel editor will try to enforce this).
 If you are unsure of how to use multiple partitions properly (ie. seperating /,  /usr, /tmp, /var, /usr/local, and other things) just split the space into a root and swap partition for now.

 __md_prep_disklabel_1
 	disklabel -E ${_disk}